framp/adventure-explorer/README.md

 Browsing your filesystem hasn't been this exciting since Microsoft's Bob!

-Adventure Explorer let you navigate the fantastic world hidden in your file system.
+Adventure Explorer lets you navigate the fantastic world hidden in your file system.

 <INSERT AWESOME GIF WITH GAMEPLAY HERE>